 pinkcomma – pinkcomma is a place for the exchange and expansion of ideas within Boston’s larger design scene, not just in terms of architecture, but also in the disciplines of landscape, graphics, urbanism, interiors, and industrial design, among many other fields. pinkcomma strives to make design more pivotal in the city’s political and cultural discourses.
 The gallery’s role is often activist in nature, promoting works that may be at times politically unpalatable or financially untenable, unpopular or unacknowledged.
 The gallery highlights innovative thinkers of diverse interests who call Boston home.
 Their works offer us a window into the city’s design underground.

 Soprafina Gallery – “Soprafina Gallery was founded in 2001 by Frank Roselli.
 We are committed to exhibiting contemporary fine art painting, works on paper and sculpture in a welcoming setting.”

-Steven Zevitas Gallery – “Steven Zevitas Gallery was founded in 2003 in Boston’s South End and operated as osp gallery through 2007.
+Steven Zevitas Gallery – “Steven Zevitas Gallery was founded in 2003 in Boston’s South End and operated as a gallery through 2007.
 The gallery exhibits and represents artists from throughout the United States.
 Notable artists who have had their first solo shows in Boston at the gallery include: Alex Jackson, Andrew Masullo, Ashley Doggett, Xylor Jane, Chuck Webster, Chris Ballantyne and Jered Sprecher.
 Group exhibitions have included Philip Guston, Dana Shutz, Emily Furr, Jamaal Peterman, Vaughn Spann, Celeste Rapone, Clotilde Jimenez, Jonas Wood, Trenton Doyle Hancock, Gina Beavers, and Brian Calvin.”